Summer Institute Vision Statement

 To Sleep, Perchance to Dream

 Most dorms are not air conditioned and people often bring fans from home (as well as lamps, clocks, stereos, bicycles and, occasionally, lap top computers).
 Window air conditioners are NOT allowed.
 All bathrooms look like those on college campuses and our meals taste a lot like cafeteria food, but substantially better, with recognition of the needs of our vegetarian and vegan UUs.
 Please note: Bring your own linens (towels, pillowcases, sheets).
-Linens are not available through Oberlin.
+Linens are not available through California University.

 How to find out more